-Staff who spoke with us confirmed that IPS audits were completed in a meaningful manner and the process involved all dental nurses on a rotational basis.
-Staff told us that the outcome of the audit was discussed during regular staff meetings.
-Ms McCartan informed us that should the audit identify areas for improvement, an action plan would be generated to address the issues identified and that the IPS audit will be completed every six months.
+Mr McCann informed us that he completes the IPS audits however; in the future the process will involve the dental nurses on a rotational basis.
+Mr McCann shares the outcome of the audit during regular staff meetings and should the audit identify areas for improvement, an action plan is generated to address the issues identified.
+Mr McCann has been completing the IPS audit every six months in keeping with HTM 01-05 specifications.